anastadimi/Contra-Sformer/README.md

 # Contra-Sformer
-Source code will be made available upon acceptance.
+Source code will be made available as soon as possible.